Baku Travel Guide

 A Baku street © Mike Butler

-That said, Baku has retained its sense of culture and history through preserving its Old City: a walled fortress designated a UNESCO World Heritage Site.
-Visitors can easily explore the walkable maze of narrow cobbled streets in a single day, seeing stunning medieval structures like the Maiden Tower, the Shirvanshahs' Palace, as well as the public baths and dozens of mosques.
+That said, Baku has retained its sense of culture and history through preserving its Old City, which is a UNESCO World Heritage Site.
+Visitors can easily explore the maze of narrow cobbled streets in a single day, and admire stunning medieval structures such as the Maiden Tower, the Palace of the Shirvanshahs, the public baths and dozens of mosques.

 Become our Baku Travel Expert